TOPIC: MICROSOFT

 23rd October 2009Quite possibly, THE big technology news of the week has been the launch of Windows 7.
 Regular readers may be aware that I have been having a play with the beta and release candidate versions of the thing since the start of the year.
 In summary, I have found to work both well and unobtrusively.
 While there have been some rough edges when accessing files through VirtualBox's means of accessing the host file system from a VM, that's the only perturbation to be reported and, even then, it only seemed to affect my use of Photoshop Elements.

 Because of my positive experience with the pre-release variants of Windows 7, I am very tempted to get my hands on the commercial release.
-Because I have until early next year with the release candidate and XP works sufficiently well (it ultimately has given Vista something of a soaking), I'll be able to bide my time.
+Because I have until early next year with the release candidate and XP works sufficiently well (it ultimately has given Vista something of a soaking), I will be able to bide my time.
 When I do make the jump, it'll probably be Home Premium that I'll choose because it seems difficult to justify the extra cost of Professional.
 It was different in the days of XP, when its Professional edition did have something to offer technically minded home users like me.
 With 7, XP Mode might be a draw, but with virtualisation packages like VirtualBox available for no cost, it's difficult to justify spending extra.
 In any case, I have Vista Home Premium loaded on my Toshiba laptop and that seems to work fine, despite all the bad press that Vista has got itself.

-(Microsoft TrueType core fonts like Arial, Times Roman, Verdana, Georgia, etc.) package on Debian and Ubuntu.
+28th July 2009Once you have enabled the appropriate software repository, you can install the msttcorefonts (Microsoft TrueType core fonts like Arial, Times Roman, Verdana, Georgia, etc.) package on Debian and Ubuntu.
 With Fedora, it surprisingly isn't so straightforward.
 There is a recipe using the command line that worked for me, and I'm not going to repeat it here, so I'll leave you to go where I found it.
 In fact, it forms part of a wider unofficial Fedora FAQ that may be of more interest to you than solving this.

 Update for Fedora 12 (2009-11-24):

-so the following needs doing before the final part of the command sequence, changing the filename as appropriate for your situation:
+You also need chkfontpath so the following needs doing before the final part of the command sequence, changing the filename as appropriate for your situation:

 yum install xfs